 Some of the items available include farm-to-table produce, fresh seafood, artisanal cheeses, and gourmet chocolates.
 As you wander through this indoor market, you’ll be treated to stunning views of the Bay Bridge and the Golden Gate Bridge.
 The Ferry Building Marketplace is easily accessible from Market Street and is a must-visit for any tourist or local in San Francisco.

-Fresco Murals at the Beach Chalet
+Fresco Murals At The Beach Chalet

 At the Beach Chalet in San Francisco, visitors can enjoy the stunning fresco murals painted by Lucien Labaudt.
 These murals depict scenes of the city’s historical bustle and natural beauty, including images of workers building the Golden Gate Bridge and the Bay Bridge.